 Herrera continued this role into the 2017/18 season and despite sustaining an injured in our Champions League tie with Sevilla, Herrera came back to full fitness in time to score a winner against Tottenham at Wembley in the FA Cup semi-final.

-His influence on the United engine room at the heart of midfield remains as important as ever and he relishes his role as one of Jose Mourinho’s key lieutenants on the field.
+His influence on the United engine room at the heart of midfield remains as important as ever and he relishes his role as one of the Reds' key lieutenants on the field.